SandeepS3/IT202-011/public_html/Project/proposal.md

         - User can edit their profile.
 Such as their password.
 - Milestone 2
 - Milestone 3

+- [ ] \(mm/dd/yyyy of completion) Points Associated with Account
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) Create Point History
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) Competitions Table
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) User Create Competitions
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) Reward Value to Increase
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) User to see open Competitions
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) Competitions Participants Table
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) User can join Active Competitions
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

+- [ ] \(mm/dd/yyyy of completion) Calculate Competition Winner
+  -  List of Evidence of Feature Completion
+    - Status: Pending (Completed, Partially working, Incomplete, Pending)
+    - Direct Link: (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))
+    - Pull Requests
+      - PR link #1 (repeat as necessary)
+    - Screenshots
+      - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
+        - Screenshot #1 description explaining what you're trying to show

 - Milestone 4
 ### Intructions
 #### Don't delete this